onyxgrid/xCalligraph/README.md

 To stop the container run `make stop`.

 # How to run in test mode
-In testmoded you can run it with or without transaction signing.
+In testmode you can run it with or without transaction signing.
 If you run it without signing it will only print the tx data to the console.
 If you run it with signing it will send the signed 'executeCall' transaction.
 The transaction will then also be logged to the transactions.log file.

 Before you run a test, make sure to set the blocknumber you want to check for the xCall event in the `.env` file.

 To run in test mode without signing run `make test`.
-To run in test mode with signing run `make test-sign`.
+To run in test mode with signing run `make testwithsigning`.
 Needless to say that you need to have the correct wallet config set up in the `.env` file as well.

 ## What could go wrong when using this
 Keep in mind that you have to update the contract addresses in the `.env` file.
 Especially during testing this is something that is easily forgotten.
 If you don't update the contract addresses xCalligraph will not work.